nytimes/pourover/index.md

 So, what's it all for?
 Why do I need PourOver?

-Let me describe for you how faceted search generally works,  alternatively, how apps work that allow you to filter, sort, select, etc. from some interface: The user performs some action, indicates some slice of the data that they want.
-Your app takes this request, sends it to a server, the server (that is processing these request for all your other users too) slices the data and returns the result.
-The app subs this data in and re-renders its view.
+Let me describe for you how faceted search generally works, how apps work that allow you to filter, sort, select: The user performs an action, indicates some slice of the data that they want.
+Your app takes this request, sends it to a server.
+That server (that is processing these request for all your other users too) slices the data and returns the result.
+The app processes this data, changes its model and re-renders its view.

 There are some pathological issues here.
 You are making the shared resource (the server) do all the work while the clients, more or less, sit idly by and just procress and create requests.
 You add a network roundtrip to every interaction with the page.
 That's [on average](http://www.igvita.com/2012/07/19/latency-the-new-web-performance-bottleneck/) adding 28-44 ms of latency to every action.

 What does this mean for the user?
 It means the difference between an app feeling like it's responsive to input and an app feeling like it's churning through a search, waiting to fetch data.

 What does this mean for the developer?
-It means that the faster a user changes filters, the harder they use your app the higher the load on your server.
+It means that the faster a user changes filters -- the harder they use your app -- the higher the load on your server.
 It means that paging through large, filtered sets of data is over-complicated.
+You have to use magic to get OFFSET and ORDER BY to respect indices.
 In fact, this was part of the reason PourOver was created.
-In 2012, for the Olympics we wrote an app, Imago, for moderating half a million wire photos of athletes.
-Despite frequent optimization -- and hand-coding a custom index selector -- the bottleneck always came when trying to page through a filtered subset of a changing database.
-Offset is a performance killer (at least with my meagre MySQL chops).
+In 2012, for the Olympics, we wrote an app, Imago.
+It was used for moderating half a million wire photos of athletes and events.
+Despite frequent optimization -- and hand-coding a custom index selector -- a bottleneck crept up when trying to page through a filtered subset of a changing database.
+Offset is a performance killer (at least with my meagre MySQL chops) especially with respect to data that might be queried on multiple, composed dimensions.

 See, with the filter -> query -> response pattern you are starting from scratch each time.
 Sure, your database has indices to speed things up.
 But, often, you've already done more work.
 Imagine you query for all the friends that are female.
 Your database looks around, returns 1000 friends.
 The app renders a list.
 Then, the user selects "under 25 years old".
 Now, the database looks again for all female friends and intersects that with all friends under 25.
 Return.
 Render.
 But you already know your female friends!
 The least amount of work would be just return the under 25 friends and intersect client-side.
 Paging adds an even greater level of complexity.

 PourOver is meant to make all this simpler, at least for our target use cases: large sets that are filterable and sortable by several attributes over small, finite domains.
 As described above, PourOver creates a cache for every possibility and then uses simple set algebra to make composite queries on the client.
 It's basically a client-side index.
 This means that when I query for all friends that are girls and under 25, the work that has to be done is just an intersection between the girl index and the under 25 index (called MatchSets in PourOver).

 Furthermore, PourOver makes development simpler.
 You simply pull down all the data and then use boolean logic to compose queries that are automatically cached.
 You don't have to worry about optimizing database queries.
 You don't have to cripple user actions because they could possibly hose the database.
+You don't have to rate-limit requests.

 The challenge becomes: how do you get the large data set from server to client.
 At least the data that affects the filters (all the other information -- full text, descriptions, etc. -- can be buffered in).
 Arguably, this is a simpler, more one-dimensional problem.
 Data sets over small finite domains can be packed into tight, binary represenations: if there are 8 possibilities for each item, say, you can represent the value with 3 bits.
 Mixing in bit maps and, then, file compression, we have seen sets of 100k items pack into <100k.
+For more information on this compression format, see PourOver's sister project [Tamper](http://nytimes.github.io/tamper/).

 #### Basic Concepts